Ruleofnine/achivit_rs/README.md

 # Archivist Discord Bot

-This Discord Bot uses the libraries Serenity and Poise to interact with the Discord API
+This is  *WIP* Discord Bot that uses the libraries Serenity and Poise to interact with the Discord API.
+This bot is created for the [Dragonsgrasp Discord Server](https://discord.gg/qbMr24aupz).

 ## Features